mkreyman/silver_mother/README.md

-# SilverMother
+# SilverMother API

-A ruby library for communicating with the SilverMother REST API.
-Register your application at https://sen.se/developers/.
+A ruby library for communicating with the SilverMother REST API (https://sen.se/developers/).

 ## Installation